-Starting from the date of granting of the mining exploitation title or small mine exploitation authorisation, or the extension of production capacity of an existing exploitation, the holder of a mining exploitation permit or mining concession or beneficiary of a small mine exploitation authorisation, as well as any undertakings working on its behalf, will be exempt from all customs applicable on entry, including value added tax and COSEC (fees to the Senegalese Shippers’ Council) regarding:
+Starting from the date of the mining exploitation title or small mine exploitation authorisation being granted, or the extension of production capacity of an existing exploitation, the holder of a mining exploitation permit or mining concession or beneficiary of a small-mine exploitation authorisation, as well as any undertakings working on its behalf, will be exempt from all customs duties applicable on entry, including value added tax and COSEC fees relating to:

-- a equipment, materials, supplies, machines, and spare parts not produced or manufactured in Senegal, and specific materials required for mining operations;
+- equipment, materials, supplies, machines and spare parts not produced or manufactured in Senegal, and specific materials required for mining operations;

-- b fuel, oil products, material and spare parts, and complements required for mining operations; and
+- fuel, oil products, materials and spare parts, and complements required for mining operations; and

-The period expires on the notification of the Minister of the first production date.
+The period expires once the Minister has been notified of the first production date.
 It may last no longer than four years for mining concessions, two years for exploitation permits and one year for small-mine exploitation authorisations.

 iv Other fees

-The grant, renewal, extension or conversion and the sale, transfer or farm-out of mining titles of research and exploitation are subject to payment of fixed fees, as provided below:
+The grant, renewal, extension or conversion and the sale, transfer or farm-out of mining titles for research and exploitation are subject to the payment of fixed fees, as follows:

-- b mining concessions: 7.5 million CFA francs; and
+- mining concessions: 7.5 million West Africa CFA francs; and

-- c other mineral mining rights: 1.5 million CFA francs.
+- other mineral mining rights: 1.5 million West Africa CFA francs.

 These amounts are reviewed every five years by decree.

-As previously noted, the concession holder is under the obligation to compensate the landowner in the event that its activities cause damage to the landowner’s property.
+As previously noted, the concession holder is under an obligation to compensate the landowner in the event that its activities cause damage to the landowner's property.

 2 WAEMU is the economic union of eight African states with a common currency, the same reserve bank and the same business law: Benin, Burkina Faso, Guinea Bissau, Ivory Coast, Mali, Niger, Senegal and Togo.